Chandni-L5/pawsome-strolls/README.md

 I have utilised the Projects function on my repository to keep track of the user stories that apply to this site.
 The user stories are recorded along with the acceptance criteria and tasks required to meet this goal.
 The stories are organised into sections of progress and allow me to keep track of where I am at throughout the development process.
 ![Project card from github](/documentation/project%20goals%201.png)

-In addition each goal has been catagorised in terms of priority - must haves, should haves and could haves.
+In addition each goal has been catagorized in terms of priority - must haves, should haves and could haves.
 This allows me to target those highest in priority to ensure I can meet the necessary functions of the site.
 ![Project board from github](/documentation/project%20goals%202.png)

 ## 2. Design
 ### 2.1 Colour Scheme
-I used [mycolor.space](https://mycolor.space/) to create a colour pallette to apply to the site.
+I used [mycolor.space](https://mycolor.space/) to create a colour palette to apply to the site.
 I applied the hex color code #5e8697 as the initial colour for the background of the page and added this to mycolor.space to generate a colour pallette.

 ![blocks of colours with hex color codes and color names](/documentation/color-pallette.png)